|IGF-1 (aka Insulin-like growth factor-1)||2||Whey Protein, Zinc|

 In addition, supplementing with folic acid can mask the laboratory diagnosis of vitamin B12 deficiency.
 Failure to identify and treat vitamin B12 deficiency in a timely manner can lead to permanent neurological damage.
 The relatively small amount of vitamin B12 present in most supplements is not sufficient to prevent or correct vitamin B12 deficiency in people who have pernicious anemia (a condition caused by vitamin B12 malabsorption).
 For that reason, people should tell their doctor if they are taking folic acid supplements, so that the doctor will order alternative laboratory tests if vitamin B12 deficiency is suspected.

-General Health Eczema Stack
+General Health Seasonal Affective Disorder Stack